Taking Action: 8 Ways to Classify Ideas

 6. Interesting, But Unusable

 These are some of the most productive ideas.
 Not because they become usable, but because they spark other usable ideas.
-They often offer new ways about thinking of things.
-These are the ideas that start as “Hmmmm…?” and spark “A-ha!”
+They often offer new ways of thinking of things.
+These are the ideas that start as “Hmm…?” and spark “A-ha!”

 7. Weak Value